JettRnh/Ethical-Hacker-Toolkit/README.md

 You may ONLY use this tool on:
 - Systems you own
-- Systems you have explicit permission to test
+- Systems you have explicit permission

-Unauthorized usage is illegal and may result in criminal charges.
+Unauthorized use is illegal.

 The author is not responsible for misuse.